Egahi/flutterwave-dotnet/CONTRIBUTING.md

 5. Push the new branch to your fork
 6. Open a pull request

+**ps: All classes under Apis, Models, ModelDTOs should be created in the Flutterwave.Net namespace**

 ## Testing
 Write unit tests to verify your code does what you think it does 😉😉